 Asparagus is one of those vegetables that I thought I had enjoyed just about every which way.

-I’ve had it baked with bacon, pan seared with garlic, steamed with lime, even grilled up with gorgeous, caramelized, char marks!
+I’ve had it baked with bacon, pan-seared with garlic, steamed with lime, and even grilled up with gorgeous, caramelized, char marks!

 Or, for those of y’all who aren’t as enthusiastic about beets as I am: the combo of brussels sprouts and bacon!

 What are the ingredients needed to make this Asparagus Egg Salad?